 What Is the Foreign Business Act?

-The FBA organises restricted business activities into three lists:
+The FBA classifies restricted business activities into three categories:

-- List 3: a broader category of commercial and service businesses where foreign participation is allowed, but only with a proper licence.
+- List 3: a broad range of commercial and service activities where foreign investors may participate, but only after obtaining a Foreign Business Licence (FBL).

 .